jenkinsci/bom/RELEASING.md

 ###### When to Consider a Rollback

 A dependency update should be reverted when it results in persistent test failures in the plugin BOM.
+It is even better if the persistent test failure can be fixed by updating to a newer version of the dependency that fixes the test failure.

 ###### Rollback Process